benfranklin79/shared/20230725/readme.md

 The actual deployment I'm having problems with creates a publish package of an application and saves it as an artifact which is then picked up by a separate build process which runs a terraform deployment.
-More details to be added later.
+See (terraform deployment)[#terraform-deployment]

 ## First Test - Deploy Without Terraform